dav1dd3/proiect-vf/README.md

 Building for Windows
 --------

-1. Install the prerequisite software, in this case MinGW and CMake if it isn't alredy installed.
-   Make sure that the directories of MinGW and CMake that you extracted are included in the PATH environment variables.
-2. Clone this [git repository](https://github.com/master-keying/minisat/) to your local environment.
+1. Clone this git repository to your local environment.
-3. Create a directory in the root directory of the repository.
+2. Open the build directory in the root directory of the repository.
-4. Run `cmake -G "MinGW Makefiles" .. ` in the new created directory.
-5. Run `cmake --build .` to compile the Makefiles generated in the previous step.
-6. To use MiniSAT you need to create a text file input.txt and fill it with the DIMACS format of your formula.
+3. To use MiniSAT you need to fill input.txt with the DIMACS format of your formula.

 Run MiniSAT
 ========